Ministry of Communication and Information Technology (Nepal)

-Nainkala Thapa is the present minister for this ministry since June 10 2021, who was minister for Women, Children and Senior Citizen ministry.
+Jagadish Kharel is the current minister who is serving as a part of interim government formed in 12 September 2025.

 Through its subdivisions, the ministry informs the public about economic and social activities in Nepal, while promoting democratic culture through ensuring the freedom of expression and the right to information of the People of Nepal.

 Its main aim is to make the communications media active and efficient.

 Organisational structure

 Three departments serve under the ministry to facilitate and implement its work: